MahmoudAd9/mobdi3/README.md

 A modern web application built with Next.js that facilitates collaboration between content creators and brands.
 This platform provides a seamless experience for managing partnerships, campaigns, and communications.

+## 📝 Project Description

+Mobdi3 is a comprehensive platform designed to bridge the gap between content creators and brands, enabling seamless collaboration and partnership management.
+The platform offers a robust set of features including creator discovery, campaign management, real-time communication, and performance analytics.
+Built with modern web technologies, Mobdi3 provides an intuitive interface for both creators and brands to connect, collaborate, and grow their partnerships effectively.

+## 👨‍💻 Author

+Mahmoud

 ## 🚀 Features

 - **User Authentication**